PoshSec/PoshSec/README.md

 Contact
 ==========
-www.poshsec.com
+* www.poshsec.com
-You can offer your support by emailing team[at]poshsec[dot]com
+* You can offer your support by emailing team@poshsec.com
-twitter: @poshsec
+* Twitter: @poshsec